April 2017 in Q21 residency, Vienna

 Therefore when Adrijana saw this message, she was guided only by a personal motivation and a desire to help.

-The artist was asking for help.
-She had to find who would have motivation and profit of the death of art, who are them who talk about it and this will take me closer to find out who is this artist and what was she or he doing that put her or him in danger?
+The massage on the mirror says that artist was asking for a help.
+Adrijana had to find who would have motivation and profit of the death of art, who are them who talk about it and this will take us closer to find out who is this artist and what was she or he doing that put her or him in danger?

 She thought it is kinda strange.
 Who announces the death of the art if not the artist herself or himself?
 Who are these others?
 The institution, curators, critics, academics, collectors, dealers, the public.
 People with jobs in art?